JYOTHY-DAS/TechNewsUpdates/README.md

 ## License
 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE.md) file for details.
+(This repository primarily contains written news content, but it is shared under the permissive MIT License to encourage free use and distribution.)

 ## Contact
 For suggestions, collaborations, or issues, reach out via: